How to Create Anchor Links on Wix

 If you rename or delete a section that has an anchor, update or remove any links pointing to that anchor.
 A broken anchor link does not throw a 404 error, it simply fails to scroll, which can confuse visitors and damage trust in your site.

-This usually means the anchor was not saved properly in the Wix editor.
-Open the editor, click on the section where the anchor should be, and check that an anchor icon appears in the top-left corner of the section.
-If there is no icon, right-click the section and select Add Anchor from the menu.
-Save and republish the site before testing again.
+This usually means the anchor ID was not set, or you linked to the wrong anchor name.
+Open the editor, click the section where the anchor should be, and confirm an anchor icon appears in the top-left corner of the section.
+If there is no icon, right-click the section and select Add Anchor.
+Double-check the anchor name in the settings panel and make sure it matches exactly what you typed in the link dialog.
+Anchor names are case-sensitive, so "PricingSection" and "pricingSection" are treated as different targets.

 The Anchor Link Points to the Wrong Section

 If clicking the link scrolls to the wrong part of the page, you likely selected the wrong anchor when setting up the link.
-Click the button or text element, open the link settings, and confirm the anchor name matches the one attached to the section you want.
-Anchor names are case-sensitive, so "PricingSection" and "pricingSection" are treated as different targets.
+Click the button or text element, open the link settings, and verify the anchor name in the dropdown matches the one placed on the section you actually want.
+If you have many anchors with similar names, rename them to be more distinct before re-linking.

 Quick Reference: Anchor Links on Wix